Empirical Prompt Engineering for Construct Identification with Large Language Models: Results

 \section{Results}

-Tables \ref{table:3} through \ref{table:8} present F1 scores as estimated in the development dataset for each of the three constructs: gratitude (Tables \ref{table:3}-\ref{table:4}), negative core beliefs (Tables \ref{table:5}-\ref{table:6}), and meaning making (Tables \ref{table:7}-\ref{table:8}).
-OpenAI results are in the odd numbered tables while Llama results are in the even numbered tables.
-In each table, the left panel provides the performance of the bottom baseline prompt (without and with additive prompting and examples), while the right panel provides the performance of the top prompt (what we call the codebook-guided empirically selected prompt; again, without and with additive prompting and examples).
-The asterisks indicate statistically significant differences between either top or bottom codebook-guided baseline prompt (highlighted in in gray) and automatic prompt engineering, additive prompts, and few-shot additions (where one asterisk indicates statistical significance at the 90\% level, two asterisks at 95\%, three asterisks at 99\%).
-Below, we draw out several key findings from these tables.
+Tables \ref{table:3} through 8 present F1 scores as estimated in the development dataset for each of the three constructs: gratitude (Tables \ref{table:3}-\ref{table:4}), meaning making (Tables \ref{table:5}-\ref{table:6}), and negative core beliefs (Tables \ref{table:7}-\ref{table:8}); \courier{gpt-5.4} results are in the odd-numbered tables while \courier{llama3.3} results are in the even-numbered tables.
+In each, the left panel provides the performance of the bottom prompt, while the right panel provides the performance of the top prompt, both identified using combinatorial empirical prompting.
+Alongside the baseline prompts, we present the performance of prompts with additional automatic prompt engineering (with the top/bottom as the seed prompt), personas, chain-of-thought, explanations, and few-shot examples.
+Asterisks indicate statistically significant differences between a given baseline prompt (highlighted in gray) and these additional techniques.